Are you relatively strong?

 When it comes to competitive lifters, relative strength is of the utmost importance.
 The idea of weight classes is that a heavier person has an advantage over a lighter person.
 Only in the super heavyweight class are we actually concerned with some form of absolute strength because there’s no upper limit to how much one can weigh.
 In every other class you need to be strong for that size.
 Getting stronger in a lift without gaining weight is thus advantageous and that’s where skill practice comes in.

 I’m normally adverse to holding back bodyweight for competitive lifters unless they’ve actually reached their best proportions or are masters.
 When a lifter starts out they’re simply too small and they should increase in muscle mass over several years.
+One reason for this is that the averaged size person don't have the proper leverages without gaining muscle.
 Staying in a low weight class from the beginning is often a mistake that will ensure the lifter never reach their true potential.
 For the athletes I’ve trained it’s an exception, not a rule, for them to stay in the weight class they start.

 One exception is a lifter who placed 4th in her first National championships in powerlifting.
 When the Nationals rolled around next year we decided to have her stay in the same category for one more year so she would have a medal in that category.
 She was close in weight and could go either up or down at that point.
 To achieve it she had to pay attention to her diet but not only that, she rarely (if ever) during the last few months did sets in the powerlifts with reps above 3.
 Assistance was pretty much only upper back work.
-Almost all her training was low reps, high intensity.
+Almost all her training were low reps, high intensity.
 Said and done, she won the medal and from then on we would never even consider that category anymore.
-She could comfortably move up a weight class and get stronger.
+She could comfortably move up a weight class and got stronger, eventually reaching international level in that category.

 Realize that gaining weight is not necessarily about bulking in that you eat to be a sumo wrestler.
 It’s not uncommon to see bad bulks.
 A competitive lifter will “bulk up”, gaining a lot of weight, get stronger, enter a new weight class… And place worse.
 How did that happen?
 In the pursuit of absolute strength they forgot they’re actually competing in relative strength.
 If you gain so much weight that you enter a new weight class, you better make sure that your strength increases proportionally.
 Adding 10 kg to your body while gaining 2.5 kg to the bar on your bench press is hardly a good trade off.